 The traditional design-bid-build way to house construction projects, where contractors suggest proposed projects, can put the architect and contractor in an unfavourable relationship, making problem-solving difficult.

 Architects will always use the best practices to minimize the negative impact of this sometimes tricky relationship and be more productive in solving work-related issues:

 It would help if you did not underestimate the importance of open and effective communication.
 If a problem occurs, be sure to communicate openly with the contractors to find the best solution.

 Consider the requirements of all the concerned parties:

 When problems occur in the workplace, think beyond design requirements.
 Consider customer needs and how this issue can affect everyone involved to bring life to the building concept.

 Many people are reluctant to make changes after creating a plan.
-However, it is vital that both the architect and the building contractor to keep an open mind when while making solutions to any problems that arise during house/building construction.
+However, both the architect and the building contractor must keep an open mind when making solutions to any problems during house/building construction.